jacksonjose4999/InovaccerApp/README.md

 3. Twilio api is used to send SMS programmatically,

 # Final UI/UX
-Final app with all functionality.
-(Sending Mails and Sms.
+Final app with all functionality (Sending Mails and Sms).
 Made with google material design schema in mind.

 On opening the app, the user would be presented with a screen with options to check out or check in.